 Albert's son Clarence took over the business in 1928 and operated it from the same location until he purchased the R.J.
 McConnell house and renovated it into a funeral home in 1945.
 His son Don would also help with the family business, taking over full time when Clarence passed away in 1952.

 Doyle's added a crematorium to its Carman location in 1988.
 It is the only crematorium operated in rural southern Manitoba.
-We do cremations for several funeral homes in Manitoba and in North Dakota.
+We do cremations for several funeral homes in Manitoba.
 Having our own crematorium allows us to give better service to the families we serve.